 - Cerebellum—Problems with coordination and balance

-Surgery involves the removal of as much of the tumor as possible.
+Surgery will remove as much of the tumor as possible.
 High grade tumors are treated with surgery.
 It’s followed by other treatments.
 This will help kill any residual cancer cells or keep them from spreading.

 Chemotherapy is the use of drugs to kill cancer cells.
-It may be given in many forms, including pill, injection, and a tube called a catheter.
-The drugs enter the bloodstream.
-They travel through the body destroying mostly cancer cells.
-Some healthy cells are also destroyed.
+It may given by mouth, shots, or IV.
+The drugs enter the bloodstream and travel throughout the body.

-- Reviewed: 06/2015
+- Reviewed: 06/2018

-- Updated: 05/28/2014
+- Updated: 07/25/2018

-Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.
+Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.